google/skia/site/docs/dev/design/text_shaper.md

 can be constructed by the JavaScript community itself, either as formal Frameworks or as refined sample / example code.

-One excelent example of a higher-level data model is [Formatted Text](https://github.com/WICG/canvas-formatted-text/blob/main/explainer-datamodel.md) and we hope to explore ways to layer these two proposals, allowing high-level clients to utilize their data model, but still have the option to access our lower level accessors (as they wish).
+One excellent example of a higher-level data model is [Formatted Text](https://github.com/WICG/canvas-formatted-text/blob/main/explainer-datamodel.md) and we hope to explore ways to layer these two proposals, allowing high-level clients to utilize their data model, but still have the option to access our lower level accessors (as they wish).